weaviate/recipes/.github/PULL_REQUEST_TEMPLATE.md

     i.e. Weaviate version `1.25.3`, Weaviate python client `4.6.5`, and Unstructured `0.14.5`
 - Add your name and social handles to the top of the notebook.
 You can use a company name if preferred!

 p.s.
-If you work at Weaviate, please update the integration page with a link to the notebook!
+If you work at Weaviate, please update or add to the [integration documentation](https://weaviate.io/developers/integrations) with a link to the notebook!
 -->

 ## Description